Sexual Diversity in Social Domain Vocational Training

 4. A competence framework, which describes the needed diversity competences of VET students and which will function both as an underlying model for the other products, and a tool for discussion with the aim to improve the formal competence frameworks in the participating countries and regions.

 The project has 7 partners.
 GALE, CESIE, Villa Montesca, EUROTrainers and DEFOIN develop the products and test them in local VET institutions.
 In the Netherlands, the Regional VET Centre of Amsterdam is a full partner because of its extensive experience with diversity in an extremely multicultural city.
 Finally, EfVET (the European forum of technical and Vocational Education and Training) coordinates the dissemination and discussion on the European level.
 13 staff and associated teachers and 15 students will be involved in the development.

 In the last months of the school year, the experiences are evaluated.
 The products are reviewed, produced and disseminated among approximately 158,000 people.
 The products – and especially the competence framework – are discussed by national and international stakeholders.
-The project aims to get commitment to include sexual diversity sensitivity in the formal qualification frameworks for VET students and as a logical topic to be taken in consideration on the European level.
-To further enhance the sustainability of the SENSE method, the partners develop a marketing plan and a view to up scaling the method to other domains.
+The project aims to get a commitment to include sexual diversity sensitivity in the formal qualification frameworks for VET students and as a logical topic to be taken into consideration on the European level.
+To further enhance the sustainability of the SENSE method, the partners develop a marketing plan and a view to upscaling the method to other domains.

 STICHTING GLOBAL ALLIANCE FOR LGBT EDUCATION (The Netherlands)

 EUROTRAINING EDUCATIONAL ORGANIZATION (Greece)

 FORMACION PARA EL DESARROLLO E INSERCION, SOCIEDAD LIMITADA (Spain)